 I’ve been doing this routine for…

-3 years.
-The walking bit changes with the seasons but I always have my “coffee time”.
+5 years.
+The fitness bit changes with the seasons and I always have my “coffee time”.
 It’s incredibly important to make some time for myself before I give the day my all – you can only give if you have something to give.
 That time nourishes me and replenishes my stocks for the day.

 I go to sleep at…

 Early pearly!
 Usually between 8PM and 9PM though if I feel like going b-a-n-a-n-a-s, 10:00pm.
 My body needs 7 hours minimum of sleep per night.
 It prefers a solid 9.

 …Maybe a badass grandma.
 At the ripe old age of 37.